What'sNEW

 The relative contribution and timing of different mechanisms that expanded the genome between FECA and LECA are illustrated, loosely based on the branch length-based estimates from single gene trees.
 They comprise the contributions to both the nuclear and mitochondrial genomes.
 The red bar indicates the gain of proto-mitochondrial genes upon endosymbiosis.
 The timing estimates of de novo gene inventions correspond to a minimal estimate of their age based on the earliest duplications they underwent.
 The black line illustrates the total number of genes in the composite genome, including only those genes that were still present in LECA.
 The loss of proto-mitochondrial and FECA genes before LECA cannot be timed.
 EGT, endosymbiotic gene transfer; HGT, horizontal gene transfer.
-To comment: the evidence shows that eukayogenesis relies very heavily on transferred genes.
+To comment: the evidence shows that eukaryogenesis relies heavily on transferred genes.
 The de novo ones also likely came by transfer (what else?)
-How genes transerred from prokaryotes or viruses acquired their eukaryotic programming is a huge, unanswered question.
-The puzzle is at least equal (the reliance on transfer is complete) for evolution strictly among prokaryotes.
-It makes no neo-darwinian sense at all.
+How genes transferred from prokaryotes or viruses acquired their eukaryotic programming is a huge, unanswered question.
+The puzzle is at least equal for evolution strictly among prokaryotes, where the reliance on transfer is seen to be complete.
+None of it makes neo-darwinian sense.
 A radical rethink is needed.
-"The emerging view on the origin and early evolution of eukaryotic cells," by Vosseberg, J., van Hooff, J.J.E., Köstlbacher, S. et al, Nature, 11 Sep 2024.
+"The emerging view on the origin and early evolution of eukaryotic cells," by Vosseberg, J., van Hooff, J.J.E., Köstlbacher, S. et al, doi:10.1038/s41586-024-07677-6, Nature, 11 Sep 2024.
 Truly novel eukaryotic genes that originated de novo through gene genesis from non-coding DNA are arguably the most enigmatic.
-Previous work indicated that a substantial fraction... do not exhibit discernible homology to prokaryotic sequences.De Novo Genes has updates for this subject.
+Previous work indicated that a substantial fraction... do not exhibit discernible homology to prokaryotic sequences....De Novo Genes has updates for this subject.
 07 May 2015: example ef Eukaryotic signature proteins (ESPs) in archaea.
-10 Mar 2021: New genes can be acquired only via HGT..., among prokaryotes, an analysis and updates.
+10 Mar 2021: New genes can be acquired only via HGT among prokaryotes: analysis, links and updates.
+Testing Darwinism versus Cosmic Ancestry, first posted 2002, has relevant discussion,

 Photographic Evidence of Panspermia: 30-minute interview by Brian Cory Dobbs, YouTube, 24 Aug 2024. ...Analysis of Interstellar Dust and Chandra Wickramasinghe have background.